sparkflows/sparkflows-docs/docs/tutorials/time-series/ARIMA-on-AirPassengers-dataset.rst

 * d - The number of times that the raw observations are different, also called the degree of differencing.
 * q - The size of the moving average window, also called the order of moving average.

-Don't worry about p,d,q in this case because we have something interesting model called  - AUTO-ARIMA(Able to select automatically optimal value)
+Not to worry about p,d,q in this case because we have an interesting model called  - AUTO-ARIMA (Able to select automatically optimal value)

 * Y - Target Variable(Passengers Per Month)
 * SEASONAL - automatically True but you can change as false if you want as non-seasonal